abbasali-io/cibus-issues/README.md

 - cissue: #34 allow emailing receipt @abbasali-io
 - cissue: #35 show item details list underneath @abbasali-io
 - cissue: #36 show the feedback provided for each item @abbasali-io

-## Order Payments

-- cissue: #39 Test failed payment and see if the bottom snackbar still show? the one that was not showign properly @sunnydutt12
-- cissue: #45 while doing split order, hide full payment and split button @abbasali-io
-- cissue: #46 for non paying split person, the order needs to be updated as paid as well even if he is not paying once order request is marked as paid @abbasali-io

-## initScan

-- ~~cissue: #11 if user comes back to initScan, and there is a draft order, delete the draft order and create a new one @abbasali-io~~

 ## payment Confirmation Page